NTA Australia/NZ's first annual conference.

-A. NTA courses are one year in duration and must be completed within the scheduled time.
+A. The NTA Australia FNTP course is 10 months (one academic year) in duration and must be completed within the scheduled time.
 It is the equivalent of a two-year full-time equivalent program condensed into an intensive, one-academic-year format.
-There are two approximately two-week term breaks during the program.
 Please note that workshop attendance is required to obtain certification.
-There are three weekend-workshops for the NTP course, wherein there is an allowable maximum of 8 missed hours.
+There are three weekend-workshops for the FNTP course, wherein there is an allowable maximum of 8 missed hours.

 Q. Would it be practical to take this course while working full time?

 A. Many of our students have full-time jobs so, yes, it is entirely possible to work full-time and complete the program.
 However, students should plan to spend 15-20 hours per week studying.
 We also recommend you begin your reading even before the class starts, if possible.

 Q. Can I take the program even though I don't know if I want to start a business?